Zinfira/redux_tap_room/README.md

 ## User Stories

-* As a user, I want to see a list/menu of all available kegs.
-For each keg, I want to see its name, brand, price and flavor.
+* A user is able to see a list/menu of all available kegs.
+For each keg, the user is able to see its name, brand, price and flavor.
-* As a user, I want to submit a form to add a new keg to a list.
+* A user is able to submit a form to add a new keg to a list.
-* As a user, I want to be able to click on a keg to see its detail page.
+* A user is able to click on a keg to see its detail page.
-* As a user, I want to see how many pints are left in a keg.
-Hint: A full keg has roughly 124 pints.
+* A user is able to see how many pints are left in a keg.
+A full keg has 124 pints.
+The pint quantity is displayed on Keg Detail page.
-* As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
-This should decrease the number of pints left by 1.
-Pints should not be able to go below 0.
+* A user is able to click "Buy Pint" button.
+This decreases the number of pints left by 1.
-* As a user, I want a keg to update to say "Out of Stock" once it's empty.
+* A user is able to see "Out of Stock" when keg is empty (the pint quantity is 0).

 ## Component diagram